skipperkongen/chaos/README.md

 This repo is my journey to understand Chaos Theory better, but from a very practical point of view.
 I want to learn the following.

 - How to determine whether a fully simulated system (i.e. a set of equations) is [formally chaotic](https://www.maths.usyd.edu.au/u/gottwald/preprints/chaos1.pdf).
+- Discover and create some [good notebooks](https://alpha.iodide.io/notebooks/34/?viewMode=report) that cover this topic.

 I do not aim to learn: